waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Hypothesis (INVALIDATED):** The hole at (13, 15) on 3F leads to the Secret Key.
   - **Test:** Jumped down the hole.
   - **Conclusion:** Landed in an isolated, previously explored room on 1F.
 No key found.
 - **Hypothesis (INVALIDATED):** The Secret Key is located somewhere in Diglett's Cave.
   - **Test:** Systematically explore Diglett's Cave using the Itemfinder.
   - **Conclusion:** No key found.
 - **Hypothesis (INVALIDATED):** The Secret Key is located in the western area of the Pokémon Mansion B1F.
   - **Test:** Explored the area west of the gates at (14, 23).
   - **Conclusion:** The path leads to a dead end with a Full Restore.
 No key found.

-# V. NPC Trades
+# IV.
+NPC Trades
 - **Route 5 (Underground Path):** Little Girl wants Cubone, offers Machoke.

-# VI.
-Future Development & Lessons
+# V. Future Development & Lessons

 ## B. Process Lessons
 - **Confirmation Bias Warning:** I exhibited significant confirmation bias during the Diglett battles (Turns 65244-65253).
 I repeatedly trusted my flawed agent's advice instead of the direct feedback from the game. **Lesson:** The game's outcome is the ultimate source of truth.
 If a tool or agent's advice is proven wrong by the game, I must immediately distrust it, refine it, and re-evaluate my strategy based on the observed facts.
 Repeating a failed action based on a flawed tool is a critical process failure.